Carmen-Aguilar/Andalucia-healthcare/README.md

 # Inequality in the primary healthcare from Andalucía
-Fact-check: Are there differences in the health service among provinces?
-LINK By Carmen Aguilar
+Fact-check: Are there differences in the health service among provinces? https://carmen-aguilar.github.io/health-inequality-andalucia/
+By Carmen Aguilar

 ![Ratio: population per centres](https://github.com/Carmen-Aguilar/Andalucia-healthcare/blob/master/ratioCentres.png)